dreibh/system-tools/README.md

 ## Check-Certificate

-Check-Certificate verifies a certificate, by checking the chain from a given Root CA certificate and optionally a Certificate Revokation List&nbsp;(CRL).
-The check is made with [OpenSSL](https://www.openssl.org/).
+Check-Certificate verifies a certificate, by verifying its chain from a given Root CA certificate, and optionally a Certificate Revokation List&nbsp;(CRL) for certificate revokations.
+The checks are made using [OpenSSL](https://www.openssl.org/).
 If [GnuTLS](https://gnutls.org/) and/or [Network Security Services&nbsp;(NSS)](https://firefox-source-docs.mozilla.org/security/nss/) are installed as well, the verification is also made by these implementations in addition.
-This ensures that – in case of success – the certificate and its chain work with all three major X.509 implementations.
+This ensures that – in case of success – the certificate and its chain works with all three major X.509 implementations.
 Examples:

 * Verify the server certificate in `My-Server-Certificate.crt` using the Root CA certificate in `My-CA-Certificate.crt`: